penguins184/MC-SRV-DL-API/docs/pages/help.md

 This is a HTTP 400 error (bad request).
 Like the error above, ensure you are including the [build] parameter which is also required for all softwares but vanilla.

+**Include Loader Version!**

+This is a HTTP 400 error (bad request).
+Ensure you are including the [loader] parameter which is required when using fabric.

 **Invalid Software Type!**

 This is a HTTP 400 error (bad request).
 This means that the software string inputted does not match any softwares we provide for download.
 This is case sensitive, so make sure the software string is all lowercase.
 Find a list of all softwares on the info page.